 When we ask our members, what drew them to our coworking space, the answer is almost always the same; the community and the potential to form great relationships.
-Recently the Harvard Business Review reported that being part of a community was one of the key reasons for why those who worked from a coworking space felt they thrived more in their work.
+Recently the Harvard Business Review reported that being part of a community was one of the key reasons for why those who worked from a coworking office space felt they thrived more in their work.

 So, with so many different personalities all working under one roof, how can you get the most out of your work relationships without ruffling too many feathers?
 The first thing to note is that we don’t expect everyone to become best friends!
 Shared office spaces in London are bustling with all kinds of different people, we are at the heart of the UK and thus play host to people from all different walks of life, and not everyone will work the same way.